 Some Dungeon Masters prefer to create their own adventures.
 Others prefer to use pre-created adventures – either in whole, or to mine for ideas in order to create their own stories.

 If you and your group are completely new to D&D, we recommend the D&D Starter Set.
 This set contains the essential rules of the game, five pre-generated characters, and an awesome adventure, Lost Mine of Phandelver, designed to teach the game to new Dungeon Masters as they play.
 In addition to the physical boxed set, this adventure is available digitally on DNDBeyond, Roll20.net, and Fantasy Grounds.
 It will provide weeks or even months of play.

-Other starting adventure options include Sunless Citadel (included in the Tales from the Yawning Portal hardcover compilation, but also available “a la carte” on the three sites listed above) and Dragon of Icespire Peak (available for free on DNDBeyond and Fantasy Grounds until May 28th).
+Other starting adventure options include Sunless Citadel (included in the Tales from the Yawning Portal hardcover compilation, but also available “a la carte” on the three sites listed above) and Dragon of Icespire Peak.
 We think Lost Mine of Phandelver is the best of these three, but feel free to sample them all.